0Shark/gemini-meet/README.md

 - [Docker](https://docs.docker.com/engine/install/)
 - Google Cloud Project with Vertex AI enabled (or OpenAI API Key)

+## Datadog Telemetry
+To see what is measured and what is required to setup on the web UI for Datadog.
+Please check [TELEMETRY.md](TELEMETRY.md).

 ## Setup

 1.  **Clone the repository:**